OsamaElshaer/image-processing-microservices/README.md

 ## Overview

 This application is a microservices-based system that handles user authentication, image uploads, image processing, and notifications.
-It utilizes RabbitMQ for inter-service communication, Redis for caching, and OpenTelemetry for distributed tracing and nginx as gateway.
+It utilizes RabbitMQ for inter-service communication, Redis for caching, and OpenTelemetry for distributed tracing and ELK Stack (Elasticsearch, Logstash, Kibana) for distributed logging and nginx as gateway.

 ## Architecture